 5 days of simple yet flavorful recipes that take the stress out of dinnertime!

 Peanut Buster Parfait

 Dig into a Peanut Buster Parfait made with homemade Hot Fudge Sauce and crunchy peanuts.
 This simple yet outstanding dessert will knock your socks off!

 - For the Hot Fudge Sauce (makes 2 cups):

 - 1/4 cup unsweetened cocoa powder

 - For the Hot Fudge Sauce: Heat a medium-sized, heavy-bottomed saucepan over medium-high heat then add the chocolate, heavy cream, corn syrup, brown sugar, cocoa powder, and salt.
 Bring to a bubble while stirring constantly then turn heat down to medium-low and simmer while stirring for 5 minutes.

-- Remove pan from heat, add butter and vanilla extra, then stir until smooth and melted.
+- Remove pan from heat then add butter and vanilla and stir until smooth and melted.
 Let hot fudge sauce cool until warm then transfer to a container or jar with a tight fitting lid.
 Can be made ahead of time.
 To reheat, microwave in 20 second increments, stirring between increments, until warm.

 - Scoop ice cream into dishes then drizzle with Hot Fudge Sauce and peanuts and then serve.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.